 Offer to meet.
 The letter should end with an offer to meet to discuss the response and include details of the complainant's right to seek an independent review of their complaint by the PSO.
-The PSO provides an example of wording for public service providers to include in a response which you can adapt.

 MDDUS review.
 It can be beneficial to have your response reviewed by MDDUS before you send it on.
 All patient-identifiable details should be removed from the correspondence before it is sent to MDDUS.